oimodeler/oimodeler/docs/source/examples.rst

 Basic models
 ^^^^^^^^^^^^

-The `basicModel.py <https://github.com/oimodeler/oimodeler/blob/main/examples/BasicExamples/basicModel.py>`_ script demonstrate the basic functionalities of the oimModel and oimComponents object.
+The `basicModel.py <https://github.com/oimodeler/oimodeler/blob/main/examples/BasicExamples/basicModel.py>`_ script demonstrate the basic functionalities of the oimModel and oimComponents objects.

-First we import the oimodeler and numpy.
+First we import oimodeler, numpy and pyplot.

 .. code-block:: python

     import oimodeler as oim
     import numpy as np
+    import matplotlib.pyplot as plt

 A model is a collection of components.
 All components derived from the oimComponent class.
 The components may be described in the image plan by their intensity distribution or directly in the Fourier plan for components with known analytical Fourier transforms.
 In these example we will only focus on this later type of component which all derived from the oimFourierComponent class.
 In the table below is a list of the currently implemented oimFourierComponents: